LeeroyLabs/sailcms-documentation/src/working-with-sail/assets.md

 These transforms are performed only once, it serves as a caching mechanism.

+## Special Note

+SailCMS offers multisite support.
+Every content and category belongs to each site, but not assets.
+Other cms solutions have assets belong to a specific site or optionally ge global.
+With experience, we found that users get very confused about that concept. in SailCMS, assets are global elements.
+Every site can use an asset.

 ## Note on uploads
 __All uploads must be transferred as base64 string__.
 This is because it's easier to manage within a bi-api formatted system (Rest API, GraphQL).